 Office, Work Hours, and Meetings

 We don’t expect our team members to sit in an office filling out timesheets.
 You can work from wherever you want, whenever you want.
 As you’ll find out, we have set tasks and milestones with due dates for all of our projects.
 We need you to accomplish those tasks and milestones on time.
 Where you do it from and how much time you spend on it doesn’t matter.
 We have team members around the world.
-Most of our team, though, is either in Washington DC, Paris, or St. Petersburg, Russia.
-You are always welcome to link up with team members in that location and work together if you are around.
+Most of our team, though, is either in Washington DC, Paris, or St. Petersburg.
+You are always happy to link up with team members in that location and work together.
 Other than that feel free to spend a month working on the beach sipping a Mai Thai.

 - Read more on Our remote work philosophy for tips and tricks on how not to go crazy working remote.